 - 3 Peaks Cycles (bike shop, repairs and cafe)

 - Castleberg Outdoors (outdoor gear)

-- Watershed Mill Visitor Centre (large shopping destination for clothes, gifts and homeware, with its own parking, toilets and café, housed in a converted mill on the banks of the Ribble.
+- Watershed Mill Visitor Centre (large shopping destination for clothes, gifts and homeware, with parking, toilets and café.
+(Check it’s open.)

 - Cottontail Crafts (craft shop selling a wide range of craft materials)